dmaiolli/microservices/README.md

 1. Clone this repository and open it on your favorite java IDE
 2. Run maven to import all dependencies
 3. Run docker-compose.yml: `docker-compose up -d` on console
-4. Start first the eureka-server to start the discovery server and load balance
+4. Start first the `EurekaServerApplication` to start the service discovery and load balance
 5. Start one or more Costumers and Fraud application(Eureka supports multiple instances)
    1. If you start two or more instances, certificate to alter the server.port
 6. Open some REST Client like [Insomnia](https://insomnia.rest/download) and a Post to `http://costumer/api/v1/customers`